publicityicamp/GPT_6.25_Plus/README.md

 ---
 ## Agent Architecture
 **1. Requirement Agent**
-Extracts customer requirements such as budget, delivery location, use case, and performance needs from natural language prompts.
+Extracts customer requirements such as budget, delivery location, target usage, and performance needs from natural language prompts.
 **2. Search Agent**
 Searches the product catalog to identify suitable and compatible PC components based on user requirements.
 **3. Compatibility Agent**